Just add WATER: WebAssembly-based Circumvention Transports: Evaluation

 \section{Evaluation}

-We evaluated our \water implementation, and compared latency and throughput with Proteus~\cite{wails-proteus} and native network performance.
-The evaluation was conducted on the CloudLab testbed~\cite{Duplyakin+:ATC19} on \textit{c6525-25g} (16-core AMD 7302P at 3.00GHz, 128GB ECC RAM).
+We evaluated our implementation in Rust, and compared latency and throughput with Proteus~\cite{wails-proteus} and native (Rust) network performance.
+The evaluation was conducted on the CloudLab testbed~\cite{Duplyakin+:ATC19} on \textit{c6525-25g} (16-core AMD 7302P@3GHz, 128GB ECC RAM).